Italy at the 2020 Summer Paralympics: Shooting

-Italy entered three athletes into the Paralympic competition.
+Italy entered four athletes into the Paralympic competition.
 Pamela Novaglio successfully break the Paralympic qualification at the 2018 WSPS World Championships which was held in Cheongju, South Korea and two others qualified from 2018 WSPS World Cup which was held in Châteauroux, France.
+Jacopo Cappelli break the Paralympic qualification at the 2021 World Cup.

 Sitting volleyball

 Italy's women's sitting volleyball team qualified for the 2020 Summer Paralympics after winning the 2019 Sitting Volleyball European Championships in Budapest, Hungary in July 2019.